 Top 5 Questions to Get Your Video Started

-3) WHAT’S YOUR BUDGET? – Once we determine a concept for the script and whether or not a shoot is required, we can accurately budget your production.
+3) WHAT’S YOUR BUDGET?
+Once we determine a concept for the script and whether or not a shoot is required, we can accurately budget your production.
 There’s a lot to think about when budgeting, all those shoot days required in the script can get expensive, the talent and/or spokesperson add costs, as well as the locations you choose.
 Permits and insurance costs for locations need to be figured in.
 Did you have an animated 3D character or logo?
 Those visual effects and graphics you want can be pricey.
 Original music?
 Do you want a version in a different language?
 That big idea looks good on paper but can get expensive in a hurry.
 We’re here to help you scale a production to fit your budget.
 There’s more on this in another blog post.
 “How Much Does It Cost?”
 The good news is, we want to find a way to do your project!

-5) WHAT’S YOUR DEADLINE? – Some people have weeks or months to get a project done, some people only have a few days or less.
-Don’t worry, we’re fast.
-But to get started we need to know how to finish.
+5) WHAT’S YOUR DEADLINE?
+Some people have weeks or months to get a project done.
+Some people only have a few days or less.
+Don’t worry.
+We’re fast.
+But to get started, we need to know how to finish.
 And that means knowing when the rough cuts or proofs need to be sent out, when the project deadline is, and how it will be delivered.
 But before we get to that, there’s the editorial or post-production part of the project.
 You are welcome to be as involved in that process as you like.
 Once everything is shot or compiled, you may want to visit us to sit in on the edit.
-We have large client suites with big screen TV’s and all the amenities to make you comfortable watching or participating in the process.
+We have large client suites with big-screen TVs and all the amenities to make you comfortable watching or participating in the process.
 If you can’t make it in, we’ll deliver proofs via Vimeo.com.
-We’ll upload a private file where you can offer suggestions or changes and share the production with colleagues, or allow them to just enjoy the great work you just completed.
-Once finished and approved the Vimeo link offers several download file formats for just about anything you need.
-Hang on to that link, it doesn’t expire!
+We’ll upload a private file where you can offer suggestions or changes and share the production with colleagues or allow them just to enjoy the great work you just completed.
+Once finished and approved, the Vimeo link offers several download file formats for just about anything you need.
+Hang on to that link; it doesn’t expire!
 If you require a specific file format for web or broadcast, we can do that too!
 Typically, we have file specs available for most TV stations or networks, but detailed traffic information with contacts and due dates is always appreciated.
 Once you’re done, we still have work to do.
-Your project and all its assets are archived on LTO, a high-end tape format that stores your original footage, graphics, animations, voice over, music and everything else used in the production and saves it off in our digital archive.
+Your project and all its assets are archived on LTO, a high-end tape format that stores your original footage, graphics, animations, voice-over, music, and everything else used in the production and saves it off in our digital archive.
 So, when you’re ready to make changes or build something new, we have all the original project files ready to go.
 Our archive dates back to 1997!